gbitten/kernel-notes/compiling-preempt-rt/index.md

 ## Get the Linux kernel and the Preempt RT patch set

-Both methods bellow do almost the same thing.
+The bellow methods do almost the same thing.
 The main difference is the first method applies the Preempt RT patch set at once, as only one commit.
 In the second, the Preempt RT patch set is a sequence of smaller commits, so it is easier to understand what each of them does.

 ### Method 1